jsmarier-courses/project-1-robynlank/submission-message-soumission.md

 ##CSS:

-1. I made the body margin from 0 to 25px.
+1. I changed the body margin from 0 to auto.
 2. I changed the body text-colour to darkorchid.
 3. I changed the background-colour from whitesmoke to lavenderblush.
 4. I changed the .top-bar position from relative to static.